mailpace/blog/content/blog/how-to-get-emails-delivered.md

 #### A 5xx error == don't send to me!

 You should not keep trying to send to these hard-bounced addresses.
-This can happy for a variety of reasons, but in theory it's a permanent error.
+This can happen for a variety of reasons, but in theory it's a permanent error.

 > For any hard bounces we automatically add them to a block list and do not send any future emails to this address.
 Our users can remove emails from this list manually if they are confident the issue has been resolved.